Ronnilants/m431_ap24a_Jetpack/README.md

 Features:

--The player can control the jetpack to dodge obstacles and collect coins -The further you get the difficulty increases -Highscore system to save the best results
+- The player can control the jetpack to dodge obstacles and collect coins
+- The further you get the difficulty increases
+- Highscore system to save the best results
--Runs on MS Windows 11
+- Runs on MS Windows 11
--Supports keyboard
+- Supports keyboard